hongyanca/talos-vsphere/talos.vmware.k8s.md

 govc vm.network.add -vm k8s-worker-3 -net "LANSeg - 10.1.0.0" -net.adapter e1000e
 ```

-Add an `e1000e` NIC to the VM in vCenter.
+Or you can delete `vmxnet3` NICs and add `e1000e` NICs to the VMs in vCenter.

 #### Bootstrap Cluster